ElishebaW/100-days-of-code/r1-log.md

 ##R1D11

 Ran out of time today, but I did move the framework out of the actual application that I was creating.
 I might try to rename it to something more fitting.
 45m

+##R1D12

+I added more functionality to my Joke Generator app.
+Implemented Bootstrap and looked under the hood of the framework.
+I created a new library to hold the translations for the body of the app.
+Got to work a lot more with jQuery 6h